percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.4.0.md

 ## New Features

 * [K8SPXC-172](https://jira.percona.com/browse/K8SPXC-172): Full data-at-rest encryption available in PXC 8.0 is now supported by the Operator.
 This feature is implemented with the help of the `keyring_vault` plugin which ships with PXC 8.0.
-By utilizing [Vault](https://www.vaultproject.io) we enable our customers to follow best practices with encryption in their environment.
+By utilizing [Vault :octicons-link-external-16:](https://www.vaultproject.io) we enable our customers to follow best practices with encryption in their environment.

 * [K8SPXC-125](https://jira.percona.com/browse/K8SPXC-125): Percona XtraDB Cluster 8.0 is now supported